An implementation of the Semantic Pointer Architecture for Nengo

 The Semantic Pointer Architecture provides an approach to building cognitive models implemented with large-scale spiking neural networks.

-- All of the core functionality is implemented and most of the API should be fairly stable.
+All of the core functionality is implemented and the API is stable.

 pip install nengo-spa

 NengoSPA is tested to work on Python 3.6+.